Anthrobotics/totem-linear-actuator/README.md

 # Attribution

-The Totem actuator was developed by POINTBLANKLLC (https://www.pointblankllc.com/) and adapted for further use in humanoids by Anthrobotics (https://anthrobotics.ca/).
+The Totem actuator was developed by POINTBLANK LLC (https://www.pointblankllc.com/) and adapted for further use in humanoids by Anthrobotics (https://anthrobotics.ca/).

 # NOTICE: This repo is under construction, and will be updated.